mdaconta/xlm-eco-api/README.md

 Here is the LLM Ecosystem diagram from my article entitled [What is the LLM Ecosystem?](https://www.daconta.us/Articles/The-LLM-Ecosystem.html).
 ![The LLM Ecosystem](https://www.daconta.us/Articles/LLM-Ecosystem-Components.jpg)

+## Architecture

+In order to fulfill the objectives cited above (Cross-Language model, Cross-Programming-Language and Complete Ecosystem Services), we will use a gRPC client-server architecture as depicted in this [figure.](https://www.daconta.us/Articles/XLM-Architecture-1.jpg)

 ## Features